IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 22 April 2024 | 11:37
+### Check In
+ * So, I added some extra functionality to Jeff's animation 'engine'.
+Before it could only play animations on a loop and I wanted to be able to play an animation once
+ * So, I added a bool field to both the spriteAnimation and the celAnimations (since I saw that the spriteAnimationAdapter creates celAnimations from SpriteAnimations) that notes whether or not the animaiton is looped.
+ * By default, animations are looped, but I overloaded the constructors to allow for noting if the animation isn't looped.
+Doing that also let me keep the original functionality intact.
+The only other change was updating the celAnimationManager's methods to account for the extra property
+ * Added the code bits to the classes that need animations for playing animations.
+ * I was thinking that I could just create different animations for the weapon for each type of action rather than doing so for the player.
+Would cut down on the animations I have to make and it might be easier to implement since there kind of is no way to tell whether or not an animation has ended.
+Thus playing an different animation once one has ended isn't currently possible.
+I could probably implement playing an new animation once once has ended via state and giving the animations a state, but it's not the most necessary thing at the moment and so I won't :P
+ * The damage flashes kind of broke when I implemented animations so I went into the DrawableAnimatableSprite class to fix it, was just a matter of switching the color call to Colors.White to this.DrawColor.

+### Goals
+ * Create animations
+ * Github Issues tasks

+## 22 April 2024 | 10:14
+### Check In
+ * I am waiting for unity to open so I figured I'd implement the animation bits to the rest of the animated things in this in this project

+### Goals
+ * Animation code bits for animated things

 ## 20 April 2024 | 16:23
 ### Check In
  * Figured out how to implement the drawable animatable sprite

 ### On DrawableAnimatableSprite Implementation
  * I implemented this through the MonogameCreature -> made it inherit from DrawableAnimatableSprite and had it play a test animation
  * I made an interface with the methods and properties I used (or will use) to implement animations.
 This will make it easier to implement this even if the notion of a DrawableAnimatableSprite also being IAnimateable is kind of weird and redundent-seeming.

 ### Next Steps
  * Create animations